Recurrence time in the quantum dynamics of the 1D Bose gas: The Lieb-Liniger Model

-Superposing Lieb's type II excitations \cite{Lieb-Liniger}, i.e. one-hole excitations, we construct a quantum state with an initially localized density profile, which coincides with the amplitude profile of a dark-soliton solultion of the Gross-Pitaevskii equation \cite{quantum-soliton}.
-We remark that translational symmetry is broken in the quantum state.
-In the type II branch, for each integer $p$ in the set $\{0, 1, \ldots, N-1\}$, we consider momentum $P=2 \pi p/L$ and denote by $|P, N \ket$ the normalized Bethe eigenstate of $N$ particles with total momentum $P$.
-The Bethe quantum numbers of $|P, N \ket$ are given by $I_j=-(N+1)/2+j$ for integers $j$ with $1\leq j \leq N-p$ and $I_j=-(N+1)/2+j+1$ for $j$ with $N-p+1\leq j \leq N$.
-For each integer $q$ satisfying $0 \le q \le N-1$ we define the coordinate state $|X \ket$ of $X=qL/N$ by the discrete Fourier transformation:
+Superposing Lieb's type II excitations \cite{Lieb-Liniger}, i.e. one-hole excitations, we construct a quantum state with an initially localized density profile.
+We remark that it coincides with the amplitude profile of a dark-soliton solution of the Gross-Pitaevskii equation \cite{quantum-soliton}.
+In the type II branch, for each integer $p$ in the set $\{0, 1, \ldots, N-1\}$, we consider the one-hole excitation of $N$ particles, and the total momentum $P$ is given by $P=2 \pi p/{N}$.
+We denote the normalized Bethe eigenstate of $N$ particles with total momentum $P$ by $|P, N \ket$.
+The Bethe quantum numbers for the Bethe eigenstate $|P, N \ket$ are given by